HighTechHarmony/PiCaster/README.md

 - Copy picaster.conf.example to /etc/picaster.conf and edit as appropriate for your setup
 - Run the installer as follows:
   `sudo python3 install.sh`
+  This will utilize your config file to generate a liquidsoap script and the necessary systemd service units.

 - Enable and start the processes: